CAKEbuilder/dbserver-mobile/code/bugs_and_todo_list.md

 # bugs
 * (on valve) the content in console is not reliably sent to the export via the "condump" command. errors include standard characters in aliases being truncated, double quotes surrounding aliases, ect. tweeted @csgo_dev, no response
 * (on valve) special characters don't echo correctly when loaded from a .cfg, even though the same command (echo) translates characters without issue when executed manually in the console.
-I believe this is due to "exec" importing UTF-8 files as ANSI
+I believe this is due to "exec" importing UTF-8 files as ANSI.
+I am forced to replace special characters with question marks
 * if there is only one user in the condump, $allaliases.Length returns the length (in characters) of the single alias, not how many aliases there are